Bible translations into Irish

-Translations of the Bible into Irish were first printed and published in the 17th century: the New Testament, the Tiomna Nuadh, in 1602, the Old Testament, the Sean Thiomna, in 1685, and the entire Bible, the Biobla (Old and New Testaments combined) in 1690.
+Translations of the Bible into Irish were first printed and published in the 17th century: the New Testament, the Tiomna Nuadh, in 1602, the Old Testament, the Sean Thiomna, in 1685, and the entire Bible, the Bíobla (Old and New Testaments combined) in 1690.

 Early retellings

 Prior to the translation of the Bible into Irish, retelling parts of the story was more common.
 One example of this is the tenth-century Saltair na Rann, an account of the Creation and the lives of Adam and Eve.

 Walsh, Daniel and Bedell's version

 After the Tudor reconquest of Ireland, the established Church of Ireland attempted to consolidate the Reformation in Ireland, with little success among the Gaelic Irish.
 The first translation of the New Testament (Tiomna Nuadh) was begun by Nicholas Walsh, Bishop of Ossory, who worked on it until his untimely death in 1585.
 The work was continued by John Kearney (Treasurer of St. Patrick's, Dublin), his assistant, and Dr. Nehemiah Donellan, Archbishop of Tuam, and it was finally completed by William O'Domhnuill (William Daniel, Archbishop of Tuam in succession to Donellan).
 The Irish New Testament was printed in 1602 and was reprinted in 1681.
 The entire Bible (Old and New Testaments combined) was first published in 1690.

 The work of translating the Old Testament was undertaken by William Bedell (1571–1642), Bishop of Kilmore, who completed his translation within the reign of Charles I. However, the Old Testament was not published in Irish until 1685, in a revised version by Narcissus Marsh (1638–1713), Archbishop of Dublin.

 In 1817 the British and Foreign Bible Society published an edition of ‘An Biobla Naomhta’.
 It was printed in London in Roman typeface, and included the Bedell Old Testament and the O’Donnell New Testament.
 It is sometimes called the Bedel or Bedell version.